googlegenomics/pipelines-tools/README.md

 ### SSH into the worker machine

-The pipelines tool can start a docker container with a ssh server on the same machine as the worker, to allow you to access logs
+The pipelines tool can start an ssh container in the background to allow you to log in using SSH and view logs in real time.

-To be able to use the --ssh flag you have to build a ssh-server docker container.
+To be able to use the `--ssh` flag you have to build a ssh-server docker container.
 To do this, enter the `ssh-server` subdirectory and run:

 ```